 We are able to directly bill for Podiatry visits with the following insurance companies:

-Blue Cross, VAC, RCMP, Great West Life, Johnston Group, Chambers of Commerce, CINUP, First Canadian, Maximum Benefit, and Cowan.
+Blue Cross, VAC, RCMP, Canada Life, Chambers of Commerce (Johnston Group) , First Canadian (Johnston Group), Maximum Benefit, and RAWM.

-We are able to submit your receipt for Desjardins and Industrial Alliance.
+We are able to submit your receipt for Desjardins, Industrial Alliance, and Union Benefits.

 For all other insurance companies we will provide a receipt for reimbursement.